Presidency of Bongbong Marcos: Administration and cabinet

 Marcos appointed his long time chief-of-staff and spokesperson, Vic Rodriguez as his Executive Secretary.
-Upon the recommendation of his Chief Presidential Legal Counsel, Juan Ponce Enrile, Marcos rejected the plan of Rodriguez to grant himself additional powers as Marcos' new Presidential Chief of Staff following his resignation as Executive Secretary on September 17 due to issues involving his roles in the sugar importation order fiasco and contentious appointments of some government officials.
+Upon the recommendation of his Chief Presidential Legal Counsel, Juan Ponce Enrile, Marcos rejected the plan of Rodriguez to grant himself additional powers as Marcos's new Presidential Chief of Staff following his resignation as Executive Secretary on September 17 due to issues involving his roles in the sugar importation order fiasco and contentious appointments of some government officials.
 He was replaced by former Supreme Court Chief Justice Lucas Bersamin on September 27.

-On October 4, Marcos reappointed 10 cabinet members after they were bypassed by the Commission on Appointments (COA) on September 28; COA chairperson Jose Calida and Press Secretary Trixie Cruz-Angeles resigned the same day.
+On October 4, 2022, Marcos reappointed 10 cabinet members after they were bypassed by the Commission on Appointments (COA) on September 28; COA chairperson Jose Calida and Press Secretary Trixie Cruz-Angeles resigned the same day.